MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/parameter.md

 # Parameter

-A parameter provides the ability to specify the parameters that a trait should contain.
+A parameter provides the ability to specify the parameters that a [trait](trait.md) should contain.
 By providing a name, default values, and supported data types, trait references become restricted by which arguments they can contain.
 Parameters are defined for traits in the *CDM.SchemaDocuments* repository.

 ```
 public class CdmParameterDefinition extends CdmObjectDefinitionBase
 ```
-*CdmParameterDefinition extends CdmObjectSimple in Python.*
+*CdmParameterDefinition extends CdmObjectSimple in Python and TypeScript.*

 ## Constructors
 |Name|Description|